getCannaBiz/cannabiz-menu/readme.txt

 *   Added Carousel shortcode in `admin/wp-dispensary-shortcodes.php`
 *   Added CSS styles for the Carousel shortcode in `public/css/wp-dispensary-public.css`
 *   Added slick.js for the Carousel shortcode in `public/js/wp-dispensary-public.js`
-*   Updated promotion for premium add-ons for WP Dispensary in `admin/wp-dispensary-admin-settings.php`
+*   Updated promotion for premium add-ons for CannaBiz Menu in `admin/wp-dispensary-admin-settings.php`

 = 1.9.4 =
 *   Added check for all prices, not just grams in `admin/wp-dispensary-shortcodes.php`